Habsburg Spain: The Philippines, the Sultanate of Brunei and Southeast Asia

 With the conquest and settlement of the Philippines, the Spanish Empire reached its greatest extent.
 In 1564, Miguel López de Legazpi was commissioned by the viceroy of New Spain (Mexico), Don Luís de Velasco, to lead an expedition in the Pacific Ocean to find the Spice Islands, where earlier explorers Ferdinand Magellan and Ruy López de Villalobos had landed in 1521 and 1543, respectively.
 The westward sailing to reach the sources of spices continued to be a necessity with the Ottomans still controlled major choke points in central Asia.
 It was unclear how the agreement between Spain and Portugal dividing the Atlantic world affected finds on the other side of the Pacific.
 Spain had ceded its rights to the "Spice Islands" to Portugal in the Treaty of Saragossa in 1529, but the appellation was vague as was their exact delineation.
 The Legazpi expedition was ordered by King Philip II, after whom the Philippines had earlier been named by Ruy López de Villalobos, when Philip was heir to the throne.
-The king stated that "the main purpose of this expedition is to establish the return route from the western isles, since it is already known that the route to them is fairly short."
-The viceroy died in July 1564, but the Audiencia and López de Legazpi completed the preparations for the expedition.
-On embarking on the expedition, Spain lacked maps or information to guide the king's decision to authorize the expedition.
+The King stated that "the main purpose of this expedition is to establish the return route from the western isles, since it is already known that the route to them is fairly short."
+The Viceroy died in July 1564, but the Audiencia and de Legazpi completed the preparations for the expedition.
+On embarking on the expedition, Spain lacked maps or information to guide the King's decision to authorize the expedition.
 That realization subsequently led to the creation of reports from the various regions of the empire, the relaciones geográficas.
 The Philippines came under the jurisdiction of the viceroyalty of Mexico, and once the Manila Galleon sailings between Manila and Acapulco were established, Mexico became the Philippines' link to the larger Spanish Empire.